wxcctechsummit/wxcclabguides/TechSummitRoW_2021/APIs.md

 - OAuth2 by design, requires a client ID, clinet secret, callback URL(Redirect URL)

-- Fill up the Smartsheet(https://app.smartsheet.com/b/form/7af787e752834bbfba604bfc85a5eff1) with your details to register your app with webex contact center
+- Fill up the **[API App Request Form](https://app.smartsheet.com/b/form/7af787e752834bbfba604bfc85a5eff1)** with your details to register your app with webex contact center.
+We will provide you with a Client ID and Client Secret.

+**Note:** `This is a temporary form for Early Access.
+The Automated Sign up and App Management & Integration is coming soon to the developer portal.`

-- Use the client ID, client secret, callback URL to obtain access_token for your org.Use the Access token to hit the API
+- Use the Client ID, Client Secret, Redirect URI (callback URL) to obtain access_token for your Org.
+Use the Access token to hit the API inside of the Authorization header.

+`Authorization: Bearer yourAccessToken`

-- Use the refresh_token before it expires to renew your access_token
+- Use the refresh_token before it expires to renew your access_token - and get a new set of Access and Refresh Tokens.

+`By Default, the access_token is valid for 12 hours and the refresh token is valid for 60 days, however using another call for the refresh token will give you a new set of tokens.
+Maintaining this access is important for perpetual access.
+One can write a simple scheduler that performs this background refresh activity.`

 **OAuth2 Mechanism - Implications**